Item Glossary

 K

-• Kingblade: See Concert stick.
+• Kingblade: A specific model of concert stick.
+See Concert stick.

 L